Ceri-Jane/milestone-project-one/TESTING.md

 4. Booking page

 No errors to fix.
 Only 1 warning suggesting that the form feature has no heading.
-I have added a heading at the top of the page to fit in with the look of the rest of the site and I do not want the form itsself to have it's own heading so I am ignoring this warning.
+I have added a heading at the top of the page to fit in with the look of the rest of the site and I do not want the form itself to have its own heading, so I am ignoring this warning.

 ![HTML code check on booking page](assets/images/html-check-booking.png)